Soddataset/SOD/README.md

-The paper will be available here once it is accepted for publication.
+<div align="center">The paper will be available here once it is accepted for publication.</div>